JiwaBumi/AugmentedRealityUAS/README.md

-Android Studio product using Jetpack Compose.
+Android Studio project using Jetpack Compose and Unity
-Not yet an actual working app.
-You can only test it inside Android Studio
+Feel free to compile and run the APK
+Appreciate a very simple attribution if ever using it for monetary purposes